Black Ops Cold War Servers Experiencing Issues, Activision Investigating

-If you’ve been having issues with the Call of Duty: Black Ops Cold War servers today, you’re not alone.
+Original: If you’ve been having issues with the Call of Duty: Black Ops Cold War servers today, you’re not alone.
 The game’s online servers don’t appear to be completely down, but many people are experiencing connectivity issues and dropouts.
 The problems seem to be impacting all platforms.
 Activision is aware of the problem and is investigating.

 CharlieIntel reports that players are running into a variety of issues when trying to connect to the Black Ops Cold War servers.
 Some say that the servers are not available, while others are being put into a server queue with absurdly high wait times.

-Note: Update: Looks like everything is all good now.
-Let us know below if you are still running into and server issues with Black Ops Cold War.